ItsCOMMANDer/mr-kowalski-crafter-cpu-cpu-repo/cpu-doc.md

 ### 1.2 Common acronyms

-This document uses some acronyms wich are needed to understand this document and may be used often wich will be listed below (See [Table of Acronyms](#table-of-acronyms))
+This document uses some acronyms wich are needed to understand this document and may be used often wich will be listed below (See [Table 1 - Full Meaning of Acronyms](#table-of-acronyms))

 <div id="table-of-acronyms" />